Create this gorgeous Christmas centerpiece with simple wood materials and Mod Podge. It would look awesome on your dinner table!

 Step 4: Paint the edges of the base with FolkArt Engine Red, then decoupage the top and bottom of the base.
 Let dry for 15 minutes.

-That was fun, simple, and I like the way it came out.
+That was fun, simple, and I like the way my DIY Christmas centerpiece came out.
 Remember to use whatever shape you like for the center and choose some interesting papers to Mod Podge.
 Have fun and enjoy this project!